julianotech/Pokedex/README.md

 # ❤ Motivation

-Since I have finished my first information technology university I was thinking to become a developer so, I used to work too much and now I finally have decided to start this dream.
+Since I have finished the university I was thinking to become a developer, so finally, I have decided to start learning more about programming.

 # ⚠ Prerequisites